-Employee engagement, candidate satisfaction, employer brand affinity.
+Employee engagement, candidate satisfaction, employer brand affinity and employer satisfaction.
 These are big concerns for modern organizations.
 These metrics have huge implications for your ability to hire, motivate and retain the very employees that will determine your success or failure as a business.

 Yet few companies have consistent, formal processes for analyzing and managing them.
 A typical organization may run an annual employee engagement survey.
 They may evaluate their employer brand cyclically as part of periodic recruiting programs.
 And sadly, few truly evaluate the experience that all their candidates have while engaging with the employer in the job seeking process.

 The fact is that labor supply is tight.
 Within impacted fields like nursing, engineering, data analysis, operations management, etc., it is like finding a needle in a haystack.
 Or more appropriately, a needle in someone else’s haystack.

 Recruiters are scrambling to get better at finding and hiring candidates that are already employed with other companies.
 While “poaching” has always been an aspect of every recruiters job, it is currently becoming the dominant mode of filling open positions.

 The bureau of labor Statistics reports that there are only 1.5 active candidates for every job in the U.S. That’s not to say “qualified.”
 That’s just “active.”